 Step 6: Mention the TDS receipt number and choose the TDS date.

-Step 7: Now on the site, mention the total deducted and collected tax.
+Step 7: On the site, mention the total tax deducted and collected.

 Step 8: Click on the submit option to complete the form download process.